The 1930s

 • 1962: Louis F. Gough became the President of Warner Pacific College and served until 1966.

-• 1964: A new sign is built on SE 68th and Division.
+• 1964: A new sign was built on SE 68th and Division.

 • June 6, 1965: Governor Mark Hatfield was the commencement speaker for Warner Pacific College at the college’s twenty-seventh graduation exercises.
 Governor Hatfield was awarded an honorary doctor of humanities degree by the college at the same time.
 Thirty-one students received bachelor’s degrees.